-8.2.4 Measurement of the Pore Pressure Parameter B-Determine the value of the pore pressure Parameter B in accordance with 8.2.4.1 through 8.2.4.4.
+8.2.4 Measurement of the Pore Pressure Parameter B-Determine the value of the pore pressure Parameter B in accordance with 8.2.4.1 - 8.2.4.4.
 The pore pressure Parameter B is defined by the following equation:

-$$B = \Delta u / \Delta \sigma_3 \tag{2}$$
+$$B = \frac{\Delta u}{\Delta \sigma_3} \tag{1}$$

-Δu = change in the specimen pore pressure that occurs as a

-result of a change in the chamber pressure when the
+Δu = change in the specimen pore pressure that occurs as a result of a change in the chamber pressure when the specimen drainage valves are closed, and

-$\Delta \sigma_3$ = change in the chamber pressure.
+$\Delta \sigma_3$ = isotropic change in the chamber pressure.

-8.2.4.1 Close the specimen drainage valves, record the pore pressure, to the nearest 0.7 kPa (0.1 psi), and increase the chamber pressure by 70 kPa (10 lbf/in.2).
+8.2.4.1 Close the specimen drainage valves, record the pore pressure, and increase the chamber pressure.
+Commonly, an increase of 70 kPa (10 lbf/in.2) is used.

-8.2.4.2 After approximately 2 min, determine and record the maximum value of the induced pore pressure to the nearest 0.7 kPa (0.1 psi),.
+8.2.4.2 After approximately 2 min, determine and record the maximum value of the induced pore pressure.
 For many specimens, the pore pressure may decrease after the immediate response and then increase slightly with time.
 If this occurs, values of Δu should be plotted with time and the asymptotic pore pressure used as the change in pore pressure.
 A large increase in Δu with time or values of Δu greater than $\Delta \sigma_3$ indicate a leak of chamber fluid into the specimen.
 Decreasing values of Δu with time may indicate a leak in that part of the pore pressure measurement system located outside of the chamber.

-8.2.4.3 Calculate the B-value using Eq 2.
+8.2.4.3 Calculate the B-value using Eq 1.